caljrimmer/require-backbone-view-mock/readme.md

 ```

 You can use rbmv to create a view as a testable object and have access to all the defined methods within the view.
 Note that we injected underscore as a dependecy with the same name as the argument in the view i.e. _

+### Credit

+I have used the JQuery extend method so thanks to John Resig and team.

+###Licence

+MIT